stride3d/stride/README.md

 ## License

-Stride is covered by [MIT](LICENSE.md) unless stated otherwise (i.e. for some files that are copied from other projects).
+Stride is covered by the [MIT License](LICENSE.md) unless stated otherwise (i.e. for some files that are copied from other projects).

 You can find the list of third party projects [here](THIRD%20PARTY.md).